SwiftGen/SwiftGen/Documentation/Commands/strings.md

 ## Plurals

-SwiftGen supports non-nested definitions of plurals in `.stringsdict` files.
+SwiftGen supports definitions of plurals in `.stringsdict` files.
+(Note: only non-nested plural variables are supported for now)

 ### Supported